-3Department of Computer Science, Yale University, New Haven, Connecticut 06520, USA
+4Department of Computer Science, Yale University, New Haven, Connecticut 06520, USA

 * To whom correspondence should be addressed.
 Tel: +1 203 432 6105; Fax: +1 360 838 7861; Email: Mark.Gerstein@Yale.edu

-Present Address: Mark Gerstein, Department of Molecular Biophysics and Biochemistry, Yale University, New Haven, Connecticut 06520, USA

 ABSTRACT

-Noncoding variants are known to be associated with numerous diseases, but they are barely investigated due to their poor functional interpretation.
-Moreover, extensive overdispersion in the noncoding mutation count data, due to mutation rate heterogeneity or potential dependencies between neighboring nucleotides, further complicates the significance assessment in the mutation burden test.
-We address these issues with the development of a new computational framework called LARVA (Large-scale Analysis of Recurrent Variants in Annotations) for both germline and somatic variant analyses.

-LARVA first integrates a comprehensive set of noncoding elements from the ENCODE project, which span both proximal and distal gene regulators.
-Then, it models the mutation count in each regulatory element as a beta-binomial distributed random variable to handle the observed overdispersion.
-Furthermore, it incorporates regional genomic features like replication timing to achieve a more accurate local background estimate.
-Consequently, LARVA accurately evaluates the observed variant counts against this local null model to identify highly mutated regulatory elements in the human genome.
-We demonstrate LARVA by analyzing a set of 760 cancer whole genome sequences for recurrent mutations.
-LARVA is available at [url].
+In cancer research, background mutation rates have been extensively studied in coding regions, leading to the successful discovery of many driver genes, mutated much more than background expectation.
+Noncoding regions are also associated with disease; however, background models for them have not been investigated in as much detail.
+This is partially because of their poor functional annotation.
+Also, great mutation heterogeneity and potential correlations between neighboring positions makes estimating the rate problematic and gives rise to substantial overdispersion in mutation counts.
+Here, we address these issues with the development of a new computational framework called LARVA.
+It integrates a comprehensive set of noncoding functional elements, and models these elements’ mutation count with a beta-binomial distribution to handle overdispersion in a principled fashion.
+Moreover, LARVA uses regional genomic features like replication timing to calculate a local mutation rate for improved mutation enrichment evaluation.
+We demonstrate LARVA’s effectiveness on 760 cancer genomes, showing how it identifies well-known noncoding drivers, such as the TERT promoter.
+Furthermore, we show LARVA is able to highlight several novel regulatory sites that could be potential new noncoding drivers.
+We make LARVA available as a free software tool, and release our results, including all the recurrently mutated annotations, as an online resource (at larva.gersteinlab.org).

 INTRODUCTION

 Genomes of numerous patients have been sequenced (1-5), opening up opportunities to identify the underlying genetic causes for complex disease (6-9) and develop more effective therapies targeted at specific molecular disease subtypes (10).
 Most of these studies have so far focused on identifying mutations and defects in the protein coding regions, or exomes, of disease genomes (2,11-14).
 These methods usually search for coding regions with higher than expected mutation frequencies in protein coding genes through rigorous background mutation rate control over a variety of genomic features (11).
 Such methods have been successfully used on numerous cancer genomes (15).
 However, the noncoding regions, which comprise more than 98% of the human genome, were rarely investigated, primarily due to the difficulty of functional interpretation of noncoding variants.